- The Central African rock python is the largest snake in Africa, growing up to 20 feet long.

 The largest snake in Australia is the Australian scrub python.
 These snakes are considered some of the largest in the world and are the longest and largest in Australia.
 The longest scrub pythons can measure over 12 feet long, although one record has a male growing to 28 feet.
 They generally weigh around 11 lbs, but the largest members have been recorded at around 60 lbs.

 The Australian scrub python is an arboreal snake, meaning it spends most of its time in trees.
 With its large size, the scrub python may be one of the largest arboreal snakes globally.
 It can be found in Northern Australia, primarily in Queensland and the Cape York Peninsula.
 It can also be found on a few small islands in the region.
 Common prey includes small mammals, birds, wallabies, and domestic poultry.

 Largest Snake in Asia

 Asia is the largest continent in the world and home to one of the largest snakes in the world.
 The reticulated python is a beautiful creature that gets its name from the intricate patterns spread across their backs that often result in its being poached.
 Reticulated pythons are one of the contenders for the longest snakes in the world, with a maximum length of over 25 feet.
 Additionally, they are one of the three heaviest snakes in the world, with some individuals clearing 165 lbs.
-On average, these snakes measure between 4-21.5 feet.
+On average, these snakes measure between 4 and 21.5 feet.

 The reticulated python is native to South and Southeast Asia and can be split into three subspecies.
 They generally live in rainforests, woodlands, and grasslands, but are almost always near streams and lakes.
 Common prey of the reticulated python includes small mammals and rodents, while large snakes can feed on Indian civets, pigs, and even deer.